Lucas-zz/BatePapoUOL_BackEnd/README.md

 npm i
 ```

 3. Start the server
 ```bash
 mongod --dbpath ~/.mongo
 ```
   *For more information about MongoDB, access its [Documentation](https://docs.mongodb.com/)*.

 4. Start the data base app
 ```bash
 mongo
 mongosh
 ```
-  *Obs: open another terminal and use one of the commands shown above*
+*Obs: open another terminal and use one of the commands above*

 6. Get the URL shown on ```Connected to: mongodb://XXX.X.X.X:XXXXX/``` and copy it into the **.env** file as ```MONGO_URI=<URL>```